What is a Masters degree?

 Graduates of both type of Masters are eligible for PhD study.

-While the funding situation is the same for both types of Masters, there is sometimes a difference in fees.
+While funding is the same for both types of Masters, there is sometimes a difference in fees.
 Tuition fees for research Masters can often be cheaper than taught courses, especially where humanities are concerned.

 To find your perfect course, search for a Masters degree.